-The consolidated financial statements of Opera Limited and its subsidiaries (collectively, Opera or the Group) have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
-The board of directors of Opera Limited (the Company or the Parent) authorized the consolidated financial statements for issue on April 20, 2023.
+The consolidated financial statements of Opera Limited and its subsidiaries (collectively, Opera or the Group) have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).
+The board of directors of Opera Limited (the Company or the Parent) authorized the consolidated financial statements for issue on April 24, 2024.

-The consolidated financial statements have been prepared on a historical cost basis, except for investments in equity securities, preferred shares, and certain receivables from sale of investments, which are measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for investments in ordinary and preferred shares in OPay, and ordinary shares in Fjord Bank, which are measured at estimated fair values.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
 In estimating the fair value of an asset or a liability, Opera considers the characteristics of the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.

-The consolidated financial statements are presented in U.S. dollars (US\$) and all amounts are rounded to the nearest thousand (US\$000), except when otherwise indicated.
+The consolidated financial statements are presented in U.S. dollars and all amounts are rounded off to the nearest thousand except when otherwise indicated.
 Rounding differences may occur.